numfocus/DISCOVER-Cookbook/participant-selection.md

 #### Invited Speakers

-- ✅ Expand conference organizers&#39; networks to go out and find people who might fit the bill but be lesser-known — personal recommendations, look for more than just &quot;the usual suspects&quot;
+- ✅ Reach beyond the conference organizers&#39; own networks.
+Take steps to go out and find people who might be lesser-known but would make great speakers.
+Look for more than just &quot;the usual suspects&quot; and reach out to your wider network for ideas, suggestions, and introductions.
 - Identify a group of people to solicit as conference speakers
-  - Embrace quotas to ensure a diverse speaker pool
+  - Take extra steps to ensure a diverse speaker pool
-    - Make list of potential speakers who are underrepresented longer than list of usual suspects (e.g. — have a longer list of women than men), so when someone declines or drops out you can just move to the next one on the list
+    - Make the list of potential speakers who are underrepresented longer than list of usual suspects (e.g. — have a longer list of women than men), so when someone declines or drops out you can just move to the next one on the list.
+Underrepresented folks are often overburdened with speaking requests, hence the need for a longer list.
-  - Keep and maintain a list of people with expertise and their contact info
+  - Keep and maintain a list of possible speakers with expertise and their contact info
-  - Expand networks, talk to people directly
+  - Research and follow speaker lists compiled by other organizations and communities
+  - When querying your network for speaker ideas, specifically ask for suggestions of speakers who could contribute to the diversity of the speaker line-up
-  - &quot;If your system is to have speakers come to you &amp; ask, but research shows they tend not to do so, they won&#39;t come.&quot;
+  - If your system is to have speakers come to you &amp; ask, but research shows they tend not to do so, they won&#39;t come.
 - 🍎 Consider the specific wording of how you solicit talks (subtlety can make a big difference)
-  - E.g. &quot;Experts in best practices&quot; may turn away people who don&#39;t self-identify as &quot;expert&quot; or who have impostor syndrome
+  - E.g. &quot;Experts in best practices&quot; may turn away people who don&#39;t self-identify as &quot;expert&quot; or who have impostor syndrome.
-  - &quot;Speakers who have advice or expertise to share&quot; &gt; everyone has some level of expertise or knowledge to share about what they work on
+  - &quot;Speakers who have advice or expertise to share&quot; &gt; Everyone has some level of expertise or knowledge to share about what they work on, so this phrasing is more inclusive and inviting.
-- Ensure panels and roundtables include diversity of participants
+- Ensure panels and roundtables include a diversity of participants
-  - Make strategic use of moderator role to help support diverse participation
+  - Make strategic use of the moderator role to help support diverse participation

 #### Selected Speakers